 With the rise of the sun, the remaining material began to clump together.
 Small particles drew together, bound by the force of gravity, into larger particles.
 The solar wind swept away lighter elements, such as hydrogen and helium, from the closer regions, leaving only heavy, rocky materials to create terrestrial worlds.
 But farther away, the solar winds had less impact on lighter elements, allowing them to coalesce into gas giants such as Uranus.
 In this way, asteroids, comets, planets, and moons were created.

 Unlike most gas giants, Uranus has a core that is rocky rather than gaseous.
-The core likely formed first, and then gathered up the hydrogen, helium, and methane that make up the planet's atmosphere.
-Heat from the core drives Uranus' temperature and weather, overpowering the heat coming from the distant sun, which is almost two billion miles away.
+The core likely formed first, and then gathered up the hydrogen, helium and methane that make up the planet's atmosphere.
+Heat from the core drives Uranus' temperature and weather, overpowering the heat coming from the distant sun, which is almost 2 billion miles away.

 The disk instability model